 Young is a campaign organizer at the Post-Landfill Action Network.
 They graduated from the University of Pittsburgh in April of 2019 after leading the Fossil Fuel Divestment campaign there, and have since worked with over 60 colleges nation-wide on their plastics campaigns.

-Working on a Campaign on your campus?
-Add your school to the map!
+Working on a plastic-free campaign?
+Add your campus to the map!